 The Catrina makeup is all about the details.
 In order to give your Día De Los Muertos look the dimension and precision it deserves, you'll need a good set of detailing makeup brushes.

-Last, but not least, a setting spray is just what you need to keep your festive makeup look in place until the wee hours in the morning.
+Last but not least, a setting spray is just what you need to keep your festive makeup look in place until the wee hours of the morning.
 Spritz your makeup in between application, after you've finished applying your look, and throughout the evening to keep it in place and looking fresh.